Kaiede/RPiLight/Docs/Configuration.md

 # Configuring the Light Schedule

 There are example configuration files in the [examples](https://github.com/Kaiede/RPiLight/examples) folder.
-These files are JSON-formatted, and are split into two components: The hardware configuration, and the schedule.
+These files are YAML-formatted, and are split into two components: The hardware configuration, and the schedule.

 ## Hardware Configuration

-Let's look at an example that uses a PWM HAT (config-example-pca9685.json):
+Let's look at an example that uses a PWM HAT (config-example-pca9685.yml):

 ```
-{
-    "user": "pi",
-    "board": "raspberryPi",

-    "controllers": [
-        {
-            "type": "hardware",
-            "frequency": 960,
-            "gamma": 2.2,
-            "channels": {
-                "primary": 0,
+user: pi
+board: raspberryPi
+gamma: 2.2

+controllers:
+  - type: pca9685
+    frequency: 960
+    channels:
+    primary: 0
-                "secondary": 1
+    secondary: 1
-            }
-        }
-    ]
-}
 ```

 * `user` can be any valid user on the OS. `pi` is recommended.